Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Global Symbolic Calculus on a and b

 Here $k^{\pm}=k\pm1/2$.
 In particular,

-\end{theorem} \begin{remark} The advantage of theorem \ref{Df_q} is that it enables one to manipulate para-differential operators arising from classical differential operators on $\SU(2)$ fairly easily.
-For example, suppose we have rough vector fields
+\end{theorem} \begin{remark} We are actually able to manipulate para-differential operators arising from classical differential operators on $\SU(2)$ fairly easily.
+For example, let $Y=a\Pa[+]$ and $Z=b\Pa[-]$ be vector fields with coefficients $a,b\in C^r$ with $r>1$.
+Then the commutator